ioccc-src/winner/next/guidelines.md

 Please wait to submit your entries until after that time.

-The official rules, guidelines and iocccsize.c tool will be available on the official IOCCC web site on or slightly before start of this IOCCC.
+The official rules, guidelines and iocccsize.c tool will be available on the official IOCCC website on or slightly before start of this IOCCC.
-Please check the IOCCC web site "How to enter" link:
+Please check the IOCCC website "How to enter" link:

 ```
     https://www.ioccc.org/index.html#enter